machito/pre-hire/code-at-octagon.md

 * Highcharts [read more](http://www.highcharts.com/)
 * Colorbox [read more](http://www.jacklmoore.com/colorbox)

+However we are making a concious effort to move towards a more MV* oriented approach to our JavaScript.
+You should keep this in mind ;)

+Testing

 CSS
 --

+* Jammit
+* CSS2
-* To be done
+* CSS3
+* Cross Browser Compatibility

 Continuous Integration
 --

-* We are moving toward a continuos integration workflow, so its very important to have strong test, and lots of test coverage. [read more](http://en.wikipedia.org/wiki/Continuous_integration)
+We are moving toward a continuos integration workflow, so its very important to have strong test, and lots of test coverage. [read more](http://en.wikipedia.org/wiki/Continuous_integration)